minqiaowang/oracle-sharded-database/custom-data-loading/custom-data-loading.md

-5. From you laptop, launch a browser and use the URL: `http://xxx.xxx.xxx.xxx/8081`.
+5. From your laptop, launch a browser and use the URL: `http://xxx.xxx.xxx.xxx:8081`.
 Using the public ip address of the catalog host and the port number is 8081.

    ![image-20201130144513997](images/image-20201130144513997.png)